iway1/react-ts-form/www/docs/docs/custom-layouts.md

 ## Defining Custom Layouts

-`react-ts-form` supports custom layouts for times when we need more than props just props to achieve the desired style (for example when we want two inputs in the same row).
+`react-ts-form` supports custom layouts for times when we need more than props to achieve the desired style (for example when we want two inputs in the same row).

 To build a form with a custom layout, pass a function that returns JSX as the child to your form component, and that function will be passed the form elements as a prop: